Xeverous/Xeverous.github.io/content/cpp_tutorial/from_other/differences.md

 Unfortunately there is no standarized process of adding libraries to a project nor any official package manager.
 Recently there have been big changes in this regard - modules are finally comming into the language but it's just the beginning of automatizing library integration.

 For this reason, multiple libraries are header-only (especially the smaller ones) - projects copy-paste them to repositories and just use includes.
 If not, they have a guide how to build and integrate - usually with a meta build tool such as CMake (generates project and make files).

+## ???

+Features you are likely to know, but have important differences in C++:

+- OOP (eg multiple inheritance, virtual inheritance, no interfaces)
+- `const`/`final`/`readonly` (`const` has much bigger power in C++)
+- `var`/`let`
+- operator overloading (C++ offers much more than C#)
+- exceptions

+Features that are very different in C++:

+- Memory management: if you previously worked only with garbage-collected languages, this will be a whole new thing.
+It's not that hard as you may expect.
+Surprise fact: `new` in C++ is not used for what you may think it is.
+- Multithreading (reason: look point above).
+- Templates.
+It's a very different thing from dynamically typed languages and from generics in C# and Java.
+Functions or classes accepting `T` are only the beginning of metaprogramming, not the feature itself.
+- Build system: header + source files (reason: C compability, but this is changing, Modules in 2020)

+Features that are not (yet) in C++

+- advanced RTTI
+- reflection
+- pattern matching